* World shares slip as Fed hints at tighter policy

 SAFER BONDS SLIDE

-While the Fed said it would keep buying bonds to boost the economy over coming months, the meeting's minutes underscored a growing reticence about more increases to the central bank's $2.9 trillion balance sheet.
+While the Fed said that it would keep up its stimulus program to boost the economy over coming months, December meeting minutes underscored an increasing reticence about further expanding the central bank's $2.9 trillion balance sheet.

 "Several (officials) thought that it would probably be appropriate to slow or to stop purchases well before the end of 2013, citing concerns about financial stability or the size of the balance sheet," the minutes said.

-Ten- and 30-year U.S. government debt sold off sharply after the document was released.
-Prices for 10-year U.S. debt were down 21/32 to yield 1.9077 percent, up from 1.84 percent late on Wednesday and the highest since May.
+Ten- and 30-year U.S. government debt prices fell sharply after the minutes were released.
+Prices for 10-year U.S. debt were down 21/32 to yield 1.9095 percent, up from 1.84 percent late on Wednesday and the highest since May.

 "I think the bottom line is that the policy is likely to be in place for a while, but the minutes seem to be raising some doubts about the commitment to the policy," said Julia Coronado, chief North America economist at BNP Paribas in New York.